-- A play-based, child-centered structure provides the ideal environment through which the toddlers become a cohesive class, while moving from one developmental level to the next.
+- A play-based, child-centered structure provides the ideal environment through which the children become a cohesive class, while moving from one developmental level to the next.

 - The children use both the outdoor playground and indoor play space daily.

 - Parents may choose programs ranging from three mornings to five full days a week.

 - The program fosters a growing sense of independence while enhancing language skills, social skills, and play skills.

 - Students learn to work and play together while bonding as a class family.

 - The three-year-old classroom challenges children to explore and grow, working together in small groups to achieve a common task.

 - Each week the three-year-olds enjoy special curricular enhancements in music, physical education, Hebrew immersion, library, and science.

 - The curriculum challenges the three-year-olds with strong academic goals by differentiating for the varied levels and learning styles of the class.
 Daily experiences encourage getting messy, having fun, and delighting in the joy of childhood.

 - The four-year-olds may attend half-day or full-day programs.

 - The JK program cultivates learning, risk-taking, and self-esteem through play experiences, while providing enriched academics to help children gain comfort in meeting the challenges that will support their growth from one developmental level to the next.

 - The multi-faceted literacy curriculum is designed to address the learning styles and needs of individual children, supporting their continued engagement and success.
 The pre-reading program includes individualized sight word vocabularies, beginning decoding experiences, writing, listening, comprehension, creative dramatics, story-telling, and whole language learning.

 - The GRTWA Lower School teachers complement our JK program with special curricular additions in music, art, Hebrew language immersion, science, library, and physical education.